Massive Facebook study on users’ doubt in vaccines finds a small group appears to play a big role in pushing the skepticism

 But the company has a steep hill to climb when it comes to proving that its research efforts serve the public because of its history of misusing people’s data.
 The company allowed a political research firm to exploit the profiles of tens of millions of Americans, resulting in the Cambridge Analytica privacy scandal, and at one time manipulated people’s emotions for an internal study.

 Since last April, the social network has partnered publicly with Carnegie Mellon University researchers to conduct the Covid-19 Symptom Survey, a daily survey of Facebook users that asks people about their symptoms, testing, mental health, attitudes about masks and more recently intent to get vaccinated.
-A related project has used smartphone data to track if people are upholding social distancing orders and lockdowns.
+A related project has used smartphone data to track if people are upholding social distancing orders and shutdowns.
 At least 16 million people have been surveyed, making it one of the large public health data collection efforts during the pandemic, the researchers have said.

 Facebook has also banned a wide range of baseless or misleading claims about vaccines and covid — removing more than 12 million pieces of content — and connects people to authoritative information with labels on posts and with a banner atop the Facebook site, according to the company.